 The Council of Canadians serves its mission with the work of its staff, who bring their talent and capabilities to support members and activists across the country.

 We are pleased to report that both Christina Warner, Director of Campaigns and Organizing, and Ravi Joshi, Director of Communications, have agreed to continue their current terms as Co-Executive Directors until at least the end of 2022.
+Note that Christina Warner is currently on leave and Robin Tress, Director of Campaigns, will act as Co-Executive Director.

 Christina Warner has lived in Winnipeg, Ottawa, and Toronto since immigrating to Canada.
 In 2014, she moved to Winnipeg, where she completed a Master’s in Peace and Conflict Studies at the University of Manitoba and the University of Winnipeg – focusing on community organizing in contexts of white supremacy and austerity.
 She grew up in southern Indiana and spent the years following the economic recession in Washington, D.C. advocating for economic justice, reforming carceral systems, and working alongside diverse religious communities to end anti-Muslim discrimination.
 Her commitment to community-led political work stems from a core understanding of people as capable, powerful, and interconnected.
 She knows that as communities tap into these qualities, they can drive just political change across generations.
 Christina now lives in Toronto, and is eager to continue building strong, effective community organizing with the Council of Canadians.